 Awards and achievements include producing the winning design for a coat of arms of Orehovlje competition and coming second in a partnership design in a national architectural competition for designing Student housing in Nova Gorica.

 In January 2017 his design was selected from 128 entries in an international competition to build Tri-An Monument in Louisville, United States of America.
+The monument is set for completion in 2020.

 In April 2018 his design for the Pan-European Memorial for the Victims of Totalitarianism in Brussels was shortlisted in the top 10 entries in the international competition.